Table of Contents

 Brief history

-In the past, LiveJournal was a bustling hub for fan communities in the era where 100×100 icons, friend lists, and RSS feeds were brand new concepts for users that came from an old-school BBS, IRC, or Usenet.
-This surge in popularity eventually led to a temporary invite code system, or a $5 paywall, which was in place from September 2001 to December 2003 since their servers couldn't keep up with the demand.4)
+Historically, LiveJournal was a bustling hub for fan communities in the era where 100×100 avatars, friend lists, and RSS feeds were brand new concepts for users coming from an old-school BBS, IRC, or Usenet.
+This surge in popularity eventually led to the temporary invite code system, or a $5 paywall, which was in place from September 2001 to December 2003 since their servers couldn't keep up with the demand.4)

-Following its first acquisition5) and massive surge in Russian activity,6) the fan communities had slowly grew discontent with LiveJournal after the waves of mass suspensions in 2007,7) and the subsequent Russian acquisition didn't instill confidence8) after Anton Nossik dismissing their boycotts9) as a conspiracy.10)11) In turn, most fan communities fled to AO3, DeadJournal, Dreamwidth, and Tumblr.12)
+Following the Six Apart acquisition5) and surge in Russian activity,6) the existing fan communities were slowly growing discontent after the mass suspensions in 2007,7) and the subsequent SUP Media acquisition didn't instill confidence8) with Anton Nossik dismissing the boycotts9) as a conspiracy.10)11) In turn, most users fled to alternatives like AO3, DeadJournal, Dreamwidth, and Tumblr.12)

-After the Great Recession hit,13) LiveJournal introduced new features for its Russian-speaking users that didn't really go over well,14) then they overhauled the layout in 2014.15) The servers eventually moved to Russia with SUP Media in December 2016, resulting in the Terms of Service update on April 7, 2017, forcing the remaining users to comply with the Russian government's own limitations on speech.16)17)18)19)
+With the Great Recession and mass layoffs,13) LiveJournal added new features for the Russian userbase, though it didn't go over well,14) then they overhauled the layout in 2014.15) The servers would eventually be moved to Russia with SUP Media in December 2016, resulting in the Terms of Service update on April 7, 2017, now forcing users to comply with the Russian government's own limitations on speech.16)17)18)19)

 Legacy

-The decay of LiveJournal can be attributed to a slew of poor business decisions and gradual restrictions on speech, which limited its creative potential and diminished the original userbase's trust.20) You can't exactly call something your blog, diary, fanfiction archive, or journal if the website's staff will terminate it for business reasons or arbitrary conservative pressure.
-A trend that Tumblr is now repeating.
+The decay of LiveJournal can be attributed to its post-acquisition enshittification, where the opinions of the old userbase were tossed aside, and the gradual restrictions on speech which limited creative potential and diminished the userbase's trust.20) You can't exactly call something 'yours' if the staff is willing to terminate it for arbitrary conservative pressure to censor progressive subjects.

 Notes

-- The controversial wiki, Encyclopedia Dramatica, actually stems from a LiveJournal community about personal drama on the platform,25) but the community was banned and the wiki was born.
+- The controversial wiki, Encyclopedia Dramatica, stems from a LiveJournal community about public and personal drama on the platform,25) but the community was eventually banned, so the wiki was born.

 - At one point, I did have a LiveJournal blog, but I was very young and it mostly consisted of segmented archived television schedules.26) I do miss those funky little mood icons though.

-- It should be noted that Tumblr didn't fully surpass LiveJournal until 2012,27) so fandom controversies like Hetalia's infamous Anime Boston 2010 incident were still getting reactions on LiveJournal.
+- For the record, Tumblr didn't formally surpass LiveJournal until 2012,27) so older fandom controversies like Hetalia's infamous Anime Boston 2010 incident were still getting reactions on LiveJournal.

-- The platform is still alive, but it hasn't been all that notable, outside of dragon_first_1 posting maps about the Russian intervention that were so accurate, it had to suspend operations.28)
+- The platform is still alive, but it hasn't been all that notable, outside of dragon_first_1's maps on the Russian intervention which were so accurate, it had to suspend operations.28)

 External links